virtual-labs/exp-speech-production-mechanism-iiith/experiment/theory.md

 The time varying system is described for the sound units present in the utterance using Table 5.

 /k/ : Complete closure at velum position.

 /i/ : Tongue hump is high and is in front position of the vocal tract (VT) system, VT system is narrowly open.

 /t/ : Complete closure at dental position.

 /A/ : Tongue hump is low and is in back position of the vocal tract (VT) system, VT system is widely open.

 /b/ : Closure at lips.

 /m/ : Opening of velum and closure at lips.

 /E/ : Tongue hump is medium and is in front position of the VT system, VT system is moderately open.

-/j/ : Narrow opening at alveolar ridge
+/j/ : Narrow opening at alveolar ridge.

 /p/ : Closure at lips.

-/r/ : Narrow opening at alveolar ridge
+/r/ : Narrow opening at alveolar ridge.

-/h/ : Narrow opening at velum
+/h/ : Narrow opening at velum.

 /ai/ : Tongue hump at alveolar ridge, narrow opening at alveolar ridge, VT system is narrowly open.